 apiVersion: serving.knative.dev/v1 kind: Service metadata: name: hello-spec-2 spec: template: metadata: annotations: knative.aliyun.com/reserve-instance-eci-use-specs: "1-2Gi" spec: containers: - image: registry.cn-hangzhou.aliyuncs.com/knative-sample/helloworld-go:160e4dc8

-Knative creates ECI instances based on a list of ECI instance types.
+Knative creates elastic container instances based on a list of elastic container instance types.
 The instance types are listed in sequential order.
 If an instance type is unavailable, the next instance type in the list is used.